Here’s the king of all action in my final Maxim Dirty Briefs writeup. Goodnight, Dirty Briefs. I’ll miss you like I miss Bruce Lee.

 Boom!
 1956, Lee’s at a Jesuit high school.
 Now he’s learning boxing from monks.
 At an age when most of us have yet to master driving, he’s fluent in three different languages for punch.
 He gets bad grades, which were As when he received the report card, but he pummeled them into Ds on the walk home.

 Lee went to San Francisco to live with his sister.
 Okay, maybe now he cruised on his father’s name, right?
 Nope, he waited tables, because Bruce Lee pays his fucking dues.
-Then he opened his own kung fu dojo at age 19.
+Then he opened his own kung fu school at age 19.
 Wait-when did he learn kung fu?
 Holy crow, Bruce Lee!
 Did you just send yourself skills from the future?

 Attending the University of Washington, he met a swell gal named Linda Emery and fell in love like the kids do.
 Guess what happened again?
 RACISM!
 Bruce and Linda looked racism in the eye until it backed away slowly.
 Jeez, reality, when will you learn to give Lee what he wants and get the hell out of his way?
 They were married and had two kids – so if you’re counting, there are now three things in existence Bruce Lee won’t punch.